 Select your deployment channels

 Where will your bot be used?
-Your company’s website is a starting point, but consider other channels as well.
-Determine where users are most likely to benefit from the support the bot provides.
+Your company website is a starting point, but consider other channels too.
+Determine where users are most likely to benefit from the bot's support.

 Deciding this early on will help you with the concepts we address below, ensuring your bot’s messaging and flow make sense for the places where your users will interact with the bot.